 Vinland Saga won the 13th Japan Media Arts Award Grand Prize in the Manga division and the 36th Kodansha Manga Award for Best General Manga (which mangaka Makoto Yukimura accepted in full viking gear).
 An animated crossover between Vinland Saga and Ponkotsu Quest titled Ponkotsuland Saga was released on October 24, 2015.

 The series has been published in English by Kodansha Comics USA in 2-in-1 hardcover omnibuses since October 14, 2013.
 The release includes Makoto Yukimura's Sayonara ga Chikai no de (For Our Farewell Is Near) spread across the first five volumes.
-It is also published in Brazilian Portuguese by Panini Comics since February 2014.
+It is also published in Brazilian Portuguese by Panini Comics since February 2014, and in Polish by Hanami since January 2017.

 Revenge, compassion, humanity, love.
 Pointy weapons making minced meat of people.